awsdocs/aws-codedeploy-user-guide/doc_source/reference-cloudformation-templates.md

 AWS CloudFormation is a service that helps you model and set up your AWS resources using templates\.
 An AWS CloudFormation template is a text file whose format complies with the JSON standard\.
 You create a template that describes all of the AWS resources you want, and AWS CloudFormation takes care of provisioning and configuring those resources for you\.

-For more information, see [What Is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) and [Working with AWS CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in *AWS CloudFormation User Guide*\.
+For more information, see [What is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) and [Working with AWS CloudFormation templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) in *AWS CloudFormation User Guide*\.

 If you plan to use AWS CloudFormation templates that are compatible with CodeDeploy in your organization, as an administrator, you must grant access to AWS CloudFormation and to the AWS services and actions on which AWS CloudFormation depends\.
 To grant permissions to create applications, deployment groups, and deployment configurations, attach the following policy to the IAM users who will work with AWS CloudFormation: